The-Poolz/strapi-cloud/README.md

 npm install
 ```

-For first use - make .evn file with this content : https://github.com/strapi/strapi-cloud-template-blog/blob/main/.env.example
+For first use - make a .env file with this content : https://github.com/strapi/strapi-cloud-template-blog/blob/main/.env.example

 Strapi comes with a full featured [Command Line Interface](https://docs.strapi.io/dev-docs/cli) (CLI) which lets you scaffold and manage your project in seconds.